 The final dimension of recognition gives the SBEC the opportunity to designate EPPs that have implemented innovative approaches to educator preparation.
-Specific calls for innovation are updated annually using input from the SBEC, the TEA, and advisory committees.
-EPPs shall respond to these calls by July 1 of the reporting year with a complete set of materials to be eligible for recognition.
+Specific topic areas [calls] for innovation are updated [annually] using input from the SBEC [, the TEA, and advisory committees].
+EPPs [shall] respond to a call for applications in a format and a timeline determined by TEA and the SBEC. [these calls by July 1 of the reporting year with] EPPs must submit a complete set of materials to be eligible for recognition.
 The TEA reviews applications for topic alignment and completeness.
 Appropriate applications are reviewed by an SBEC subcommittee and approved by the full SBEC.
 Recognition is awarded at the discretion of the committee and the SBEC.

-For 2019-2020, the SBEC seeks to recognize EPPs with innovative practices related to authentic, practicebased educator preparation.
+[For 2019 - 2020, the SBEC seeks to recognize EPPs with innovative practices related to authentic, practice-based educator preparation.
 Strong partnerships between EPPs, local education agencies (LEAs), and campuses can foster teacher preparation that benefits teachers, schools, and students in ways that traditional internships or clinical teaching appointments may not.
-Practice-based preparation may include, for example, residency models or multi-semester clinical teaching appointments.
-Programmatic requirements must be well above the SBEC-mandated minimums to be considered.
+Practice based preparation may include, for example, residency models or multi-semester clinical teaching appointments.
+Programmatic requirements must be well above the SBEC-mandated minimums to be considered.]

-Applications for recognition will include an executive summary, a description of the program's innovative practices in authentic, practice-based educator preparation, a demonstration of success including measurable outcomes, an explanation of related programmatic values and goals, a description of the implementation of current practices as part of a continuous improvement effort, supporting information from candidates and EPP partners, and peer-reviewed research identifying the EPP practices as best practices in the field.
+[Applications for recognition will include an executive summary, a description of the program's innovative practices in authentic, practice based educator preparation, a demonstration of success including measurable outcomes, an explanation of related programmatic values and goals, a description of the implementation of current practices as part of a continuous improvement effort, supporting information from candidates and EPP partners, and peer reviewed research identifying the EPP practices as best practices in the field.]